Deploy GCS Pub/Sub Artifacts to Google App Engine

 Configure Spinnaker to deploy to GAE

-If Spinnaker is not yet configured, follow this Halyard quickstart , then configure the GAE cloud provider .
+If Spinnaker is not yet configured, install it by following the installation instructions and then add/configure the app engine cloud provider .

 Note that while configuring the GAE cloud provider, you will create a service account with roles/storage.admin